billhhh/ShaSpec/README.md

 The folder paths can be modified in `postprocess.py`.

-After postprocessing, [online evaluation](https://ipp.cbica.upenn.edu/) is performed.
+After postprocessing, [online evaluation](https://ipp.cbica.upenn.edu/) needed to be performed.
 Output folder containing 66 segmentations is required to be uploaded to the site for evaluation.

 Enjoy!!